BraeJe-Garcia/nibbleNook/timeTable.md

 Breakfast  - 7:00 AM to 11:00 AM [NO SAT/SUN SERVICE]

+Grab & Go Breakfast - 7:30 AM to 11:00 AM [NO SAT/SUN SERVICE]

 Lunch      - 11:00 AM to 4:00 PM

+Grab & Go Lunch - 11:00 AM to 4:00 PM [NO SAT/SUN SERVICE]

 Dinner     - 4:00 PM to 9:00 PM